 Check Out The Best Places To Go Sledding In Western New York

-We are expecting another big blast of Snow this Sunday and Monday so if you are someone who loves being outdoors, check out these awesome places to go sledding.
+We are expecting another big blast of Snow this weekend, so if you are someone who loves being outdoors, check out these awesome places to go sledding.

 Akron Falls Park, 44 Parkview Dr., Akron, (716) 858-8355

 Beaver Island State Park, 2136 West Oakfield Rd., Grand Island, (716) 773-3271

 Open from dawn to dusk, Beaver Island State Park offers areas for sledding and trails for snowmobiling and snowshoeing.

 Chestnut Ridge Park Sledding Hill, 6121 Chestnut Ridge Rd., Orchard Park, (716) 662-3290

 Chestnut Ridge Park is arguably one of the best sledding places in the area.
 This is the place to enjoy tobogganing, sledding, snowboarding, snowshoeing, cross-country skiing, hiking, and snowmobiling all winter long!
 Check out Chestnut Ridge Park

 Como Lake Park, 2220 Como Park Blvd., Lancaster, (716) 858-8355

 Como Lake Park offers sledding hills, two ice skating rinks, and cross-country ski trails.

 Delaware Park in Buffalo offers sledding to kids of all ages.
 Shakespeare Hill is popular because it’s not a huge hill, so it’s easy for everyone to get up and down.